zigurous/minecraft-server-template/README.md

 ## Connecting Players

-To play with friends you must open a network connection to the server via your IP address, which your friends will use to connect.
+To play with friends you must open a network connection to the server via your public IP address, which your friends will use to connect.
 You will also need to set up port forwarding inside your router settings.
 Detailed instructions on how to do this can be found on the [Minecraft Wiki](https://minecraft.gamepedia.com/Tutorials/Setting_up_a_server).

 ## Generating a World Map